rotovap/rotovap.github.io/_posts/2024-02-17-duckdb_rdkit-extension.markdown

 ```

 These changes along with the above solved the memory leak errors.
-After building other functions, the extension could process the 2.3 molecules,
+After building other functions, the extension could process the 2.3 million molecules,
 and run some custom functions, which I will describe below, on those molecules
 without running out of memory.

-### calling these function from duckdb
+### Calling these function from duckdb

 The above functions just wrap around RDKit, but are not callable from duckdb yet.
-Functions callable by duckdb need to work within the duckdb system, for example,
+Functions callable by duckdb need to work within the duckdb system.
+For example,
 they may need to know how to accept DataChunks from duckdb and work with duckdb Vectors.

+I think of it like putting the RDKit code into a container that duckdb recognizes.

 Watching [this talk from Mark Raasveldt on duckdb internals] helped me get a little
 better understanding on how duckdb works, but there is a lot I don't quite get yet,